 The inflammation (swelling and irritation) in your nose can cause it to produce a fluid called mucus.
 The mucus may flow out of your nose, as well as down the back of your throat.
 It can irritate the back of your throat and cause coughing.

-Allergies are not contagious, unlike colds, the flu, and the coronavirus.
+Allergies are not contagious, unlike colds, the flu, and COVID-19.
 They are caused by a reaction of your immune system.

 What to Do If You Have Allergy Symptoms